polykarposT/Tissue-Sample-Collection/README.md

 ```
 django-admin startproject tissue_sample
 ```
-Tissue_sample is the name of the project
+Tissue_sample is the name of the project.

-After this command you will be able to see in the directory a new folder with the name of the projet.
-Get in the folder.
+After this command you will be able to see in the directory a new folder with the name of the project.
+In order to get in folder type:
 ```
 cd tissue_sample
 ```

-In the folder there are an another folder with tha same name as the project(tissue_sample) and manage.py file.
+In the folder there is an another folder with the same name as the project(tissue_sample) and a manage.py file.
-Let's verify your Django projects works.Run the following command:
+Let's verify your Django project works.Run the following command:
 ```
 python manage.py runserver  or
 python3 manage.py runserver